Jason Heyward Player Props: Dodgers vs. Pirates

 Jason Heyward At The Plate

-- Heyward has a double, three home runs and six walks while batting .179.
+- Heyward is hitting .171 with a double, three home runs and six walks.

-- Heyward has had a base hit in six of 17 games this year, and multiple hits once.
+- In six of 18 games this year, Heyward has picked up at least one hit, including one game with multiple hits.

+- He has homered in three games this year (16.7%), leaving the park in 6.1% of his plate appearances.

-- In three games this season, Heyward has picked up an RBI, with more than one RBI once.
+- In three games this year, Heyward has picked up an RBI, with more than one RBI once.

-- In six of 17 games this year, he has scored, including multiple runs once.
+- He has scored at least one run seven times this year (38.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.